7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Again, the only real downside here is the lack of a gig bag or other included accessories.
 In my opinion, we’re really into the territory where every guitar should at least have a gig bag supplied with it.
 A minor quibble!

 Check out the detailed video below for an overview of why this little beauty is one of the best left handed acoustic guitars currently available on a budget.
+Note that the left-handed model is not available in the violin finish shown.

 Key Features: